-It is essential for the well-being of each student to be picked up promptly from school or after-school care.
+It is essential for the well-being of each student to be picked up promptly from school or afterschool care.
 However, the school recognizes that due to traffic or other unexpected emergencies, a parent may arrive late.
-Early childhood half day children not picked up by 11:35 will be brought to the office to wait to be picked up; early childhood full day children not picked up by 3:30 p.m. will go to the After-Care Program.
-Elementary students not picked up by 3:30 p.m. will go to the After-Care Program.
-Middle school students not picked up by 3:30 p.m. will go to the upper elementary After Care program.
+Early childhood half day children not picked up by 11:35 will be brought to the office to wait to be picked up; early childhood full day children not picked up by 3:30 p.m. will go to the Early Childhood After-Care Program.
+Lower elementary students not picked up by 3:30 p.m. will go to the Lower Elementary After-Care Program.
+Upper elementary and middle school students not picked up by 3:30 p.m. will go to the Upper Elementary/Middle School After Care program.
 Please notify the school, if possible, when a late situation arises.